-- Be a first-generation student, meaning neither parent(s) or guardian(s) do not have a bachelor’s degree.
+- Be a first-generation student, meaning neither parent(s) or guardian(s) have a bachelor’s degree.

-- Demonstrate financial need and complete the FAFSA/Free Application for Federal Student Aid onlineas soon as possible.
-You must have a complete FAFSA file at NAU by April 1.
+- Demonstrate financial need and complete the FAFSA (Free Application for Federal Student Aid) as soon as possible.
+You must have a completed FAFSA on file with NAU by April 1.

 - Be a US citizen or qualified non-citizen as defined by federal law.

 - Be eligible for in-state tuition.

-- Be willing to fully participate in First Scholars program and activities for four-years.
+- Be willing to participate fully in the First Scholars program and activities for four years.

 Students selected to be a First Scholar must: